sbancuz/Appunti/Transactions.md

 Two schedules are **conflict equivalent** if they contain the same operations and in all the conflicting pairs the transactions occur in the same order.
 Also a schedule is **conflict serializable** iff it is conflict equivalent to a serial schedule of the same transactions.

-To ensure sequentiality of instruction we use 2 phase locking.
-The scheduler test if a resource has already received a lock, if so, the operation is delayed.
-Once a lock for $T$ has been released, $T$ can no longer acquire it.
-It may deadlock.
-Another approach to achieve seriability is [[Pessimistic timestamp ordering]] or [[Optimistic timestamp ordering]].

 >[!tip]
 >All conflict serializable schedules are also view serializable